 - Rhythm section of piano, guitar, bass and drum set.
 A part for vibes or other auxiliary percussion is also possible.
 Piano can be written in one staff or two, depending on what’s needed for the music.

-2. Judges will use five primary criteria to assess submissions:
+2. Judges will use the following primary criteria to assess submissions:

-- Musical quality: The overall quality of the piece.
+- Quality: The overall musical quality of the piece.

-- Jazz tradition: Compositions should be steeped in the traditions of jazz.
-Creativity and originality are certainly necessary, but the music must still have a fundamental connection to jazz.
+- Tradition: Compositions should be steeped in the traditions of jazz.
+Creativity and originality are certainly necessary, but the music must have a fundamental connection to jazz.

-- Musical accessibility: Compositions should be accessible to both the audience and the performers.
+- Accessibility: Compositions should be musically accessible to both the audience and the performers.

 - Difficulty: The difficulty level of the compositions should be such that they are playable by high school honor jazz bands, college bands, and professionals alike.
 Brass range should be carefully considered in terms of the related aspects of (1) not being too high or loud, and (2) allowing enough time for players to rest.
 All aspects should be considered for brass playability.